RandomStudio/multi-speaker-web/README.md

 # Multi Channel Web Audio

+The Web Audio API provides a sophisticated [PannerNode](https://developer.mozilla.org/en-US/docs/Web/API/PannerNode) but it is hard-coded to assume a stereo (2 channel) output.
+How do you send audio to specific speakers in a multi-channel (more than 2 speakers) setup?

-Provides a convenient audio engine that can route sounds to specific speakers in a multi-channel (more than 2 speakers) environment.
+This library provides a convenient audio engine that can route sounds to specific speakers.
+More sophisticated positional audio (locating a sound between speakers in a 4 channel setup, for example) is being added.

 ## Setup